SPS Convocation 2024

 Can I share my graduate slide on social media?

 Yes.
 You will receive a complimentary graduate slide that you can download and share on social media.
-Graduates can submit a photo and personal note.
+Graduates can submit a photo and a personal note.

 Will graduates be seated by academic program?